-- Do not discuss marital issues or your spouse’s flaws with others
+- Do not discuss marital issues or your spouse’s flaws with others.

 - Incorporate device transparency including passwords and any communication with others.

-- Identify what is appropriate to watch and where is appropriate to go both alone and together
+- Identify what is appropriate to watch and where is appropriate to go both alone and together.

-- Avoid as much one on one time as possible with the opposite sex
+- Avoid as much one-on-one time as possible with the opposite sex.

-- Substance use around mixed gendered groups
+- Steer clear of substance use around mixed gendered groups.

-Be intentional and thoughtful in this process.
-Do not be afraid of creating black and white limits as they will protect your relationship in the long run.
+- Be intentional and thoughtful in this process.
+Do not be afraid of creating black and white limits, as they will protect your relationship in the long run.

 These guidelines may not be right for everyone, but they might work as a starting point for you and your spouse.